 *Assuming you wait until 59 ½ years of age or meet the requirement for an early withdrawal exception.
 Additionally, you must have a Roth IRA account for at least five years before making a withdrawal.

-Whether you’re new to crypto and intimidated by the tax filing requirements or an experienced trader looking for a more tax-efficient way to invest, an IRA could be the smartest way to invest in crypto.
+Whether you’re new to crypto and intimidated by the tax filing requirements or an experienced trader looking for a more tax-efficient way to invest, a crypto IRA could be the smartest way to invest.